premoswal/3d-image-construction/frontend/README.md

----

 # 3D Image Construction - Frontend

-This is the frontend component of the 3D Image Construction project.
+This is the frontend component of the **3D Image Construction** project.
 It is built using **React** and serves as the user interface for interacting with the backend microservices.
 Users can upload 2D images, view the 3D constructed models, and interact with various features provided by the system.

 ## Table of Contents